smittytone/FeatherClock/README.md

 - 1.4.0 *Unreleased*
     - Add local temperature readout to alternate with clock readout.
+    - Add day and month readout to alternate with the clock readout (and temperature readout, if enabled).
     - Bring the project up to date.
 - 1.3.0 *24 January 2023*
     - Add experimental [Trinkey RP2040](https://www.adafruit.com/product/5056) version.